svedel/greattunes/README.md

   optimized.
 * **Observed covariates can vary from the proposed covariates:** The optimization routine at each iteration proposes new covariate data points to investigate, but there is no requirement that this is also the observed data point.
   At each iteration step, proposed covariates, observed covariates and observed response are 3 separate entities.
+That that noisy or unexpected measurement points will be fully useful (no introduce any errors), even if they vary a lot from the proposed covariate data points.
 * **Data stored in class instance:** Data for *proposed covariate data points*, *observed covariates* and *observed responses* is stored in the instantiated class object.
-* **Data format and type validation:** Input data is validated at all iterations.
+* **Data format and type validation:** Input data is validated at each iteration.
 * **Observations of covariates and response can be overridden during execution:** If an observation of either covariates or response seems incorrect, the framework allows overriding the previous observation.
 * **Consistency in number of covariates and observations:** It is assumed that there is consistency in the number of